-But if the monet program is to be rebuilt in this view using clearmake (or even standard make), a version of the makefile must be selected somehow.
+But if the monet program is to be rebuilt in this view using clearmake (or omake), a version of the makefile must be selected somehow.
 You can have clearmake record the makefile version in the config record by including the special clearmake macro invocation \$(MAKEFILE) in the target's dependency list:

 '''

-monet: $(MAKEFILE) monet.o ...
+monet.exe: $(MAKEFILE) monet.obj ...

-cc -o monet ...
+link -out:monet.exe monet.obj ...

 '''